 I will never again silently judge those 'dose and drop' parents.
 You know the ones, who stop at the chemist on the way to daycare to pick up some medicine and dose up their child so the educators are none the wiser.

 Here I am, in month five of daycare life.
 It’s been a whirlwind.
 The first few weeks were a blur of guilt and anxiety, prying my son’s fingers off me while he clung to me for dear life.

-His first bout of sickness, which resulted in a two week on-again-off-again fever, horrendous rash, a COVID test and two visits to Emergency.
+His first bout of sickness, which resulted in a two week on-again-off-again fever, a horrendous rash, a COVID test and two visits to emergency.

 Watch: The horoscopes as new mums.
 Post continues below.